mez-FMDA/test2/docs/Market_Facilitator/FMAR_Design/Supporting_Artefacts/Emerging_Requirements_DSI.md

 Ofgem has outlined their strategic intent for FMAR to be a use case of the DSI, with DSI being the foundational common data standardisation and sharing mechanism capable of enabling use of common data standards and wider IT architecture, common compliance tools and aspects of common registration of users, as part of FDI outcomes.

-Elexon fully supports this intent, recognising that there is is a wealth of learnings about contamperaneous initiatives to FMAR in the European Union (e.g., ACER’s Flexibility Information System recommendation) which are defined with respect to the well=defined concept of data spaces as the cornerstone to interoperable data sharing.
+Elexon fully supports this intent, recognising that there is is a wealth of learnings about contamperaneous initiatives to FMAR in the European Union (e.g., ACER’s Flexibility Information System recommendation) which are defined with respect to the well-defined concept of data spaces as the cornerstone to interoperable data sharing.

 The DSI Specification document published in June 2024 provides a helpful overview of the components currently available (developed as part of the Pilot) vs., the components planned (for MVP and Live), under the development of the Virtual Energy System programme.